Tasty Recipes for the Home Cook

 Description

-There’s no need to go out for a dinner date when you can enjoy this luxurious seafood pot pie for two at home.
-Shrimp, lobster, bay scallops, crabmeat, and veggies are in a creamy sauce and baked under a layer of puff pastry.
-You’ll love the fact that it’s easy and versatile, too!
+No need to go out for dinner when you can indulge in this luxurious Seafood Pot Pie for Two at home.
+Filled with shrimp, lobster, bay scallops, crabmeat, and vegetables in a creamy sauce, all baked beneath a layer of puff pastry.
+It’s simple to make and adaptable to your preferences!

 Ingredients